segongora/project0/README.md

 It uses 2 different style.css, one being the normal .css stylesheet and the other being the .scss in which I use variables, nesting and inheritance.

 Every .html file uses a navigation bar, a component I used from Bootstrap and which at the same time uses an unordered list.
 The nav bar had a styling so it will stick to the top of the page instead of being left out after scrolling and also color.
-The buttons used to navigate between the pages had some styling like font, font size and color.
+The buttons used to navigate between the pages had some styling like font, font size and color, and have a class to 'deactivate' the button if it's in it's page.

 In the first .html (index) is the main page, and I decided to use a Jumbotron to write recent events in my life, with a big title and a button at the end.
 The title uses a variable for the color given and the button uses inheritance for the styling and variable for the color.
 The button also redirects to the about page.